Supporters

 Quincy Wang

-Quincy is a Ph.D. student in the Faculty of Education at Simon Fraser University, Canada.
-Her research focuses on immersive learning experiences with AR and VR, simulation-based learning, learning sciences, and data visualisation.
-In 2021 and 2022, she received Immersive Learning Pedagogy Awards at the Immersive Learning Research Network (iLRN) annual conference.
-Aslo, Quincy is a research collaborator and co-applicant on Social Sciences and Humanities Research Council of Canada (SSHRC) funded research projects: ‘Raising Nisga’a Language, Sovereignty, and Land Based Education Through Traditional Carving Knowledge’, and ‘Storied lives: An impact study of COVID-19 on seniors and their community support services’, in which she contributed to the implementation of immersive technology in Indigenous education and social inclusion research study.
+Quincy is a Ph.D. candidate in the Faculty of Education at Simon Fraser University.
+Her research explores immersive learning experiences through augmented reality (AR), simulation-based learning, the learning sciences, and data visualization.
+She is a recipient of the Immersive Learning Pedagogy Award from the Immersive Learning Research Network (iLRN), an international research organization.
+Quincy also serves as a research collaborator and co-applicant on several projects funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), where she contributes to the integration of immersive technologies in Indigenous education and social inclusion research.
+For more information on her research and publications, please visit her Google Scholar profile.

 Dr. David B. Zandvliet

-David Zandvliet is a Professor in the Faculty of Education at Simon Fraser University in Vancouver, Canada and the founding Director for the Institute for Environmental Learning.
-He also is an Associate member in the Faculty of Science at SFU.
-An experienced researcher, he has published articles in international journals and presented conference papers on six continents and in over 15 countries.
+David Zandvliet is a Professor and UNESCO Chair in the Faculty of Education at Simon Fraser University in Vancouver, Canada and the founding Director for the Institute for Environmental Learning.
+He has also held Associate memberships in the Faculty of Science and Faculty of Environment at SFU.
+An experienced researcher, he has published articles in international journals and presented conference papers on six continents and in over 17 countries.
 His career interests lie in the areas of science and environmental education with a special focus on the study of learning environments.
 He has considerable experience in the provision of teacher development and has conducted studies in school-based locations in Australia, Canada, Malaysia Sri Lanka and Taiwan.
-David leads environmental education programming at SFU including directing field schools in diverse locations including: Vancouver, Haida Gwaii, Hawaii, Indonesia and Australia.
+David leads environmental education programming at SFU including directing field schools in diverse locations including: Vancouver, Haida Gwaii, Australia, Hawaii, Indonesia and Tanzania.